 A selection of wines was on-hand and I opted for a semi-sweet, white Côtes de Gascogne.
 Bottled water was provided and, once dinner was finished, tea and coffee were served.
 On top of this, everything arrived on a beautiful tray, with those aforementioned proper plates and metal cutlery, as well as a rolled, fabric napkin.
 No plastic containers and breakable knives here.

 The ever-attentive flight attendants routinely walked through the cabin, offering drinks and closing the window blinds next to passengers who had fallen asleep — lest they be blinded by sun as we neared England in the morning.
 We were still several hours from London, so I decided to snuggle into the provided pillow and blanket and watch some of the in-flight entertainment.
 I plugged my phone into one of two USB chargers, stuck my Surface’s plug into the in-seat power adaptor, put my wine on the small drinks table built into the armrest — an incredibly convenient option that allows the tray table to be stowed — and flicked on the screen.
 Any previous infotainment worries were wiped from my memory.
-It’s a high-resolution display that I’d estimate to be around 10 inches, and the color and clarity it offered was night and day compared with the old cabin.
+It’s a large, high-resolution display, and the color and clarity it offered was night and day compared with the old cabin.

 After I’d exhausted all the available episodes, it was time to sleep.
 I reclined my chair without fear of intruding on the passenger behind me, leaned against the wing of the headrest and that was it.
 I woke to the lights being slowly activated a couple of hours later, with no aches, pains or worries that I drooled on anyone next to me.
 After a quick breakfast of tea or coffee and a croissant, I burned through a few episodes of The Simpsons as our descent into London began.